“Come, You Who are Blessed”

 ALMS

 Money given out of mercy for the poor.
 The Israelite was commanded to be generous in opening his hand wide to the poor and needy [Deut.
 15:11].
-Gleanings from vineyards, orchards, olive groves, and fields should be made available to the poor [Lev.
+Left over fruit or vegetables from vineyards, orchards, olive groves, and fields should be made available to the poor [Lev.
 19:9-10; Ruth 2:2,7-8].
 Blessings were promised to those who were generous in aiding the poor [Prov.
 14:21; 19:17].
 Eventually, the notion developed that almsgiving had power to atone for the giver’s sins.

 Hope for left-handers (like me)